Title: J-1 Program Administration

 3. Part of a health benefits program offered on a group basis to employees or enrolled students by a designated sponsor; or

-e.
-At the request of a non-governmental sponsor of an exchange visitor program, and upon a showing that such sponsor has funds readily available and under its control sufficient to meet the requirements of this section, the Department of State may permit the sponsor to self-insure or to accept full financial responsibility for such requirements.

 f.
-The Department of State, in its sole discretion, may condition its approval of self-insurance or the acceptance of full financial responsibility by the non-governmental sponsor by requiring such sponsor to secure a payment bond in favor of the Department of State guaranteeing the sponsor's obligations hereunder.
+At the request of a non-governmental sponsor of an exchange visitor program, and upon a showing that such sponsor has funds readily available and under its control sufficient to meet the requirements of this section, the U. S. Department of State may permit the sponsor to self-insure or to accept full financial responsibility for such requirements.

 g.
-An accompanying spouse or dependent of an exchange visitor is required to be covered by insurance in the amounts set forth in paragraph (a) of this section.
-Sponsors shall inform exchange visitors of this requirement, in writing, in advance of the exchange visitor's arrival in the United States.
+The U. S. Department of State may, in its sole discretion, condition its approval of self-insurance or the acceptance of full financial responsibility by the non-governmental sponsor by requiring such sponsor to secure a payment bond in favor of the U. S. Department of State guaranteeing the sponsor's obligations hereunder.

 h.
-An exchange visitor who willfully fails to maintain the insurance coverage set forth above while a participant in an exchange visitor program or who makes a material misrepresentation to the sponsor concerning such coverage shall be deemed to be in violation of these regulations and shall be subject to termination as a participant.
+Accompanying spouses and dependents are required to be covered by insurance in the amounts set forth in paragraph (b) of this section.
+Sponsors must inform exchange visitors of this requirement, in writing, in advance of the exchange visitor's arrival in the United States.

 i.
+Exchange visitors who willfully fail to maintain the insurance coverage set forth above while a participant in an exchange visitor program, or who make material misrepresentations to the sponsor concerning such coverage, will be deemed to be in violation of these regulations and will be subject to termination as an exchange visitor.

-A sponsor shall terminate an exchange visitor's participation in its program if the sponsor determines that the exchange visitor or any accompanying spouse or dependent willfully fails to remain in compliance with this section.
+j.
+Sponsors must terminate an exchange visitor's participation in their program if the sponsor determines that the exchange visitor or any accompanying spouse or dependent willfully fails to remain in compliance with this section.

 Annual Report [22 CFR 62.15]